Waveriders first appearance was Armageddon 2001 #1.

 Return of the JSA and Zero Hour

 Waverider had a relevant role during Zero Hour, a Crisis in time managed by Hal Jordan (later revealed possesed by Parallax then) and Hank Hall (in his Extant identity).
-Extant apparently killed Waverider and absorbed his powers, but thanks to time travels mechanics, Waverider reappered to help the surviving heroes to reset time itself.
+Extant apparently killed Waverider and absorbed his powers, but thanks to time travels mechanics, Waverider reappeared to help the surviving heroes to reset time itself.
+In a final struggle the Spectre would intervene in Parallax's plans to recreate the multiverse, and instead would pump Damage with enough energy to set off a big bang, completely restarting the DC universe, Waverider would act swiftly and transport several heroes outside of time as they watched the birth of a new universe.

 There has been also several apperances in adventures involving time travel.
 Mainly in the Superman titles, as their fight with Dominus and the trial of Superman after the defeat of Imperiex and Brainiac 13, when, along the Linear Men, acted as prosecutor against the man of Steel, accusing him of crimes against time.
 The Quintessence, who acted as jugde, instead ruled in behalf of Superman and then proceed to dissolve the Linear men, stripping them of their powers.
-But that don't stoped Waverider to still travel through time.
+But that didn't stop Waverider from travelling through time.

 Waverider found a more permanent end during the 52 maxi-series.
 He was discovered first by the sons of Sivana, to whom he revealed than there was somebody hunting time trevelers.
 The culpruit was later discovered as Skeets, Booster Gold's robotic valet.
 Using his technolgy Skeets started to torture Waverider, but first he told his victim than his exterior shell was built using Waverider's skin.
 Off-panel, Skeet proceeded to tear off Waverider's skin.